 At Manchester Metropolitan University we take data protection seriously, and so to help staff understand their responsibilities we will be issuing regular updates on the law and best practice.

-The University is responsible for complying with the Data Protection Act 1998 whenever personal data is processed.
+The University is responsible for complying with the Data Protection Act 1998 (DPA) whenever personal data is processed.

 Under the Data Protection Policy, all staff have a responsibility to comply with the Act in their day-to-day working.
 The first step staff can take to understand these responsibilities is to complete the University’s Mandatory Data Protection Training Module.
-The Data Protection Training Module can be accessed on the Staff Resources page of Moodle.
-To make sure your knowledge is fresh and up to date, all staff must complete the training annually.
+The Data Protection Training Module can be accessed on Moodle (you will need to log in using your usual log-in details).
+To make sure your knowledge is fresh and up to date, all staff must complete the training and the associated quiz at least annually.

-Keeping your Data Protection knowledge is particularly important as from May 2018, the Data Protection Act 1998, will be replaced by the General Data Protection Regulation ‘the GDPR’.
+Keeping your Data Protection knowledge is particularly important as from May 2018 the DPA will be replaced by the General Data Protection Regulation ‘the GDPR’.
 Please see the GDPR sub-page below for further information about what this change in the law will mean for the University.

 The Data Protection Act 1998 applies to anything you do with personal data, such as accessing, sharing, analysing, storing and archiving it etc. The University is a Data Controller which means the University is responsible for compliance with the Act.
 Under the University’s Data Protection Policy, all staff have responsibility for complying with the Act in their day-to-day working.